neha-maria-gregory/Virtual_Trial_Room_ECart/README.md

 Select the desired shirt and pant combinations, and click on "Predict" to see the result.

+Then choose the next option 'purchase', they you will be directed to a page showing the items available, select required item and submit it, you will get a qr code for directing to payment.

+# Prerequisites
 Prerequisites

 To use the virtual trial room model, you need the following:

 Webcam or an RGB camera on your device.

+# Technologues used
 Technologies Used
 The virtual trial room model utilizes the following technologies: